 Bring your syllabus to your major department for review.
 If the course is in a different department from your major (i.e. a math course that will apply toward your Psychology major), your major department may have you go to the matching department on campus for review (in this example, the Math Department) and then submit the results of that review to your major department.
 Ultimately it is up to your major department whether they will accept a transfer course toward a particular requirement.

-For Essential Skills or Seven-Course Breadth
+Step 2b: Instructions: (Pre-)Review for Essential Skills or Seven-Course Breadth

 If your course is not a UC Berkeley Study Abroad course, or a California Community College course, and is not on one of the pre-approved lists above, complete the Breadth and Essential Skills Transfer Review Google Form and attach a PDF of the course syllabus.